Programmed cell death protein 1: Discovery

+In 2025, Yasumasa Ishida was part of a group that found that PD-1, together with its extracellular ligand "PD-L1" (the name given to the single gene precursor of both PD-L1 and PD-L2 genes in tetrapod species) and cytoplasmic tail binding phosphatases SHP-1 and SHP-2, and their interaction motifs, are well-conserved in evolution throughout jawed vertebrates (from the level of sharks) (Figure 2).
+This corroborated partial findings by others.

 Structure

 PD-1 is a type I membrane protein of 288 amino acids.
 PD-1 is a member of the extended CD28/CTLA-4 family of T cell regulators.
 The protein's structure includes an extracellular IgV domain followed by a transmembrane region and an intracellular tail.
 The intracellular tail contains two phosphorylation sites located in an immunoreceptor tyrosine-based inhibitory motif and an immunoreceptor tyrosine-based switch motif, which suggests that PD-1 negatively regulates T-cell receptor TCR signals.
 This is consistent with binding of SHP-1 and SHP-2 phosphatases to the cytoplasmic tail of PD-1 upon ligand binding.
-In addition, PD-1 ligation up-regulates E3-ubiquitin ligases CBL-b and c-CBL that trigger T cell receptor down-modulation.
+In addition, PD-1 ligation up-regulates E3 ubiquitin ligases CBL-b and c-CBL that trigger T cell receptor down-modulation.
 PD-1 is expressed on the surface of activated T cells, B cells, and macrophages, suggesting that compared to CTLA-4, PD-1 more broadly negatively regulates immune responses.